wsierakowski/site-snacker/README.md

 - Audio transcriptions (if available)
 - Original source URL reference
 - Generation timestamp
+- HTML source code (for reference)

+### Custom Tags
+Site Snacker uses a standardized tag naming convention with the `md_` prefix for all custom tags:

+- `<md_breadcrumb>` - Contains the page's breadcrumb navigation
+- `<md_image-description>` - Contains AI-generated descriptions of images
+- `<md_audio-transcript>` - Contains AI-generated transcriptions of audio content
+- `<md_html-source>` - Contains the URL to the original HTML page
+- `<md_html-title>` - Contains the title of the original HTML page

+These tags are preserved in the merged output and can be used for post-processing or integration with other tools.

 The merged output preserves all these features while combining multiple pages into a single document, perfect for use with AI assistants like ChatGPT or Claude.